 If you need additional information, please contact me.

-I’m just touching on the highlights here of what it takes to have a complaint accounting system when using QuickBooks.
+I’m just touching on the highlights here of what it takes to have a compliant accounting system when using QuickBooks.
 I’ve discussed these issues with each of you before, but understanding and/or retention may be less than ideal, so addressing the issue again seems prudent.
-If you have questions and/or concerns, or if you want to be truly compliant using QuickBooks, or if you are interested in possibly upgrading to a system with less limitations, please contact me.
+If you have questions and/or concerns, or if you want to be truly compliant using QuickBooks, or if you are interested in possibly upgrading to a system with fewer limitations, please contact me.

 Thanks for taking the time to review and improve your understanding of the issues.